philipp-horstenkamp/auto_print/README.md

 1. The program is started with a filepath as an argument.
 2. The filename gets extracted.
 3. The filename is compared to a list of suffixes and prefixes.
-4. If suffix and prefix are a match the file gets executed.
+4. If suffix and prefix are a match, the file gets executed.
-If a suffix or a prefix is not given the comparison is true either way.
+If a suffix or a prefix is not given, the comparison is true either way.
-5. The file is then eiter Printed and/or shown depending on the configuration.
+5. The file is then either Printed and/or shown depending on the configuration.

 Everything is logged and can be locked up in the auto_print.log file!